 Hole #1 - This dog-leg right opening hole presents a forgiving fairway for the first tee shot.
 The left side of the par 5 fairway is protected by a large bunker and a lone 60 ft. pine tree.
 For those looking to go for the green, a right-center tee shot is preferred.
-Conversely, the right side of the large green is guarded by a monstrous bunker with tall pine trees on the left to make you think twice about your second shot.
+The right side of the large green drops off to a collection area on the front right with a back right bunker.
+Tall pines guard the left of the green.
+A left to right approach is the preferred shot shape to play it safe.

 Hole #2 - Arguably the toughest test on the golf course with a prevailing head-breeze off Lake Coeur d'Alene.
 This long slight dog-leg right par 4 demands accuracy off the tee and is critical to a successful scoring opportunity.
 A left-center tee shot with little forgiveness is a necessity to this two tiered forward sloping green with a narrow hidden bunker behind it.